karlpawlowicz/bmo-front-end-test/answers-to-technical-questions.md

 4. **How would you improve the API that you just used?**

    The API may already do this, but instead of filtering restaurants on the client, the API route should accept filter parameters.
+Displaying the cuisine type and rating were in the requirements, but were not included in the API response.
+These would need to be added.
 Outside of the scope of the project requirements and on a performance note, I would recommend returning source sets for images, instead of a single size, although this could be handled on the client as well using something like an image resize service.

 5. **Please describe yourself using JSON.**